-Principal's Message District & School Profile Local Control Accountability Plan (LCAP) Parent Involvement Student Achievement School Facilities & Safety Classroom Environment Curriculum & Instruction Professional Staff College Preparation & Work Readiness District Expenditures SARC Data & Access
+Principal's Message

+District & School Description

+Local Control Accountability Plan (LCAP)

+Parent Involvement

+Student Achievement

+School Facilities & Safety

+Classroom Environment

+Curriculum & Instruction

+Professional Staff

+College Preparations & Career Readiness

+District Expenditures

+SARC Data & Access

 The statistical information disclosed in this report was obtained from the California Department of Education and the Beverly Hills Unified School District.
 At the time of publication, this report met all SARC-related state and federal requirements using the most current data available.
-Instructional materials data was acquired in November 2017 and the school facilities documentation referred to in this report were acquired in February 2018.
+Instructional materials data and the school facilities documentation referred to in this report were acquired in January 2019.

-2016-17 Annual School Accountability Report Card
+2017-18 Annual School Accountability Report Card

-A Report of 2016-17 Activity Published in January 2018
+A Report of 2017-18 Activity Published in January 2019